distributed-information-bottleneck/distributed-information-bottleneck.github.io/README.md

 The bottleneck contribution to the loss is included through a call to `model.add_loss`.
 The rest of the necessary functionality is achieved through custom `keras` callbacks:
 - `InfoBottleneckAnnealingCallback` handles the logarithmic annealing of the bottleneck strength \beta
-- `SaveDistinguishabilityMatricesCallback` saves the feature value distinguishability matrices during training
+- `SaveCompressionMatricesCallback` saves the confusion matrices that represent the feature compression schemes learned during training

 ### Training example
 A full training run can be accomplished with the following: